dolik-rce/pegof/README.md

 This application was written with readability and maintainability in mind.
 Speed of execution is not a focus.
-Some of very big grammars (e.g. for [Kotlin language](https://github.com/universal-ctags/ctags/blob/master/peg/kotlin.peg)) can take up to 1s to process.
+Some of very big grammars (e.g. for [Kotlin language](https://github.com/universal-ctags/ctags/blob/master/peg/kotlin.peg)) can take few minutes to process.

-### Error recovery

-If the input file contains invalid grammar, pegof only prints `Syntax error`, without any indication of what is wrong.
-Workaround is to run the file through PackCC directly, this will produce much more informative message stating what happened and also on which line and column in the input file to look.
-If the PackCC processes the file without error then you've found an error in pegof and bug report would be appreciated.

-## Unicode support
+### Unicode support

 This tool is currently lacking proper unicode support in many places.
-It is planned to be added later.
+It might be added later.

 ## Building